iadod/iadod.github.io/_posts/2021-11-13-Some-Tension-Between-my-needs-and-others.md

 On the other build a farm, solve problems, acquire things.
 "Solve my own problems."

-The former is actually kind of depressing because there is no problem that needs to be solved that isnt already
+The former is actually kind of depressing because there is no problem that needs to be solved that isnt already,
-	*specificically for human survival*
+	*specificically for human survival.*

-Now, for human suffering, this is a different question.
+Although, for human suffering, this is a different question.
 There is also the question of en evolving set of conditions necessary to allow for longer and longer term survival.
+More on this some other time..

 What appears to be most necessary is the need to consolidate solutions that already exist and make them accessible to those who are curious.